Christian Concepts For Kids

 Our goal is to encourage people to grow in their relationship with our Lord and Savior, Jesus Christ, to apply each concept in their lives, and to share Christ with their family and community.

 Karen Palmer is married with 4 adult children and 6 grandchildren.
-She and her husband currently live in South Carolina where she is active in her church and loves spending time with family and friends.
-She loves gardening and writing and enjoys the outdoors.
+She and her husband currently live in South Carolina where she loves spending time with family and friends.
+She loves gardening, writing, and being outdoors.

 Karen’s years of service in various children’s ministries, gift of teaching, passion for sharing Christ, and love for children has led her to write lessons that are scripted discussions of Christian concepts.